Foram6701/Meal-Planner/README.md

 - Add user-defined meals and ingredients.
 - Display recipes of selected meals
 - Support for dietary preferences (e.g., vegan, gluten-free).
-- History of last month's weekly meal plans
+- History of last month's/week's weekly meal plans
 - Calorie based meal planning
 - Integration with a graphical user interface (GUI).
 - more as needed